asiminah/asiminah.github.io/_projects/techwritingmath.md

 ---
 layout: page
 title: MATH 2705W Technical Writing in Math
-description: This is the Spring 2024 class webpage for Section 001 of MATH 2705W Technical Writing in Math at UConn.
+description: This is the Fall 2024 class webpage for Section 005 of MATH 2705W Technical Writing in Math at UConn.
 img:
 importance: 1
 category: UConn